uraimo/MCP3008.swift/README.md

 ## Usage

-The first thing we need to do is to obtain an instance of `SPIOutput` from SwiftyGPIO and use it to initialize the `MCP3008` object:
+The first thing we need to do is to obtain an instance of `SPIInterface` from SwiftyGPIO and use it to initialize the `MCP3008` object:

 ```swift
 import SwiftyGPIO